 Graceland University-Lamoni has two primary campuses.
 One is in Lamoni, IA, and the other is in Independence, MO.
 Satellite centers are located in the Iowa towns of Centerville, Cedar Rapids, as well as in Trenton, MO.
 More than 50 majors are available at this private university, and the most popular fields include registered nursing, elementary education, and business administration.
 A new bachelor’s degree in Hispanic studies launched in the fall of 2019.
 Students will also be able to take advantage of a new minor option in creative writing.
 In 2018, the student population across all campuses was just over 2,000.
 Uniquely, Graceland University requires all Lamoni campus students who are under the age of 23 to live in university-run housing.
 An elected council plans social and academic events for on-campus students, including free movie nights every Thursday.
 The acceptance rate at Graceland University is 56 percent.

 Average Net Price: $8,573

 Retention Rate: 60%

 Salary After Attending: $31,500

 Founded in 1927, Marshalltown Community College is located just to the south of Marshalltown and has a satellite campus in Grinnell.
 The college is part of the Iowa Valley district of community colleges, and students can choose from 55 different degree and diploma options.
-The typical enrollment at the community college is around 2,000 students, and the student-teacher ratio is 13:1.
+The average enrollment at the community college is around 2,000 students, and the student-teacher ratio is 13:1.
 In addition to its on-campus offerings, the college has a liberal arts degree that can be completed entirely online.
-The credits earned from this two-year degree can be seamlessly transferred to many university programs, including those at Iowa State and the University of Northern Iowa.
-Unlike the majority of community colleges, Marshalltown offers on-campus suites for student residence.
+Students can seamlessly transfer the credits earned from this two-year degree into many university programs, including those at Iowa State and the University of Northern Iowa.
+Unlike the majority of community colleges, Marshalltown offers on-campus living options for student residents.